-- 1. Check to activate functionalities related to the seascope-processor command ("PNG images" and "Python object" buttons available when extracting data) - 2.
-Address on which the seascope-processor command listens to.
-It must be an IPv4 address.

-If the viewer and seascope-processor are running on the same computer, then the default value 127.0.0.1 should be used.

-3. Port on which the seascope-processor command listens to.
+- 1. Check to activate functionalities related to the seascope-processor command ("PNG images" and "Python object" buttons available when extracting data) - Address on which the seascope-processor command listens to.
+It must be an IPv4 address, or a computer name that the operating system can turn into an IPV4 address using a DNS (Domain Name System) resolver.
+If the viewer and seascope-processor are running on the same computer, then the default value 127.0.0.1 should be used. - 3.
+Port on which the seascope-processor command listens to.
 It must be an integer value, the default is 53450.